et3858/afex-challenge-project/README.md

 - Having NodeJS v16.x and above installed in your computer.
 You can get NodeJS [in this link](https://nodejs.org/en/download)
 - Having npm v8.x and above installed in your computer.
 - Having a terminal (either PowerShell or console prompt if you use Windows).
+- Having the API so the app can consume its resources.

 You can get the installation guide on Windows and Mac [in this link](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac)